 Assessment Assessment

 100 points for this indicator.

 Assessment criteria 100 points for A. 75 points for B. 50 points for C. 25 points for D. 0 points for E. Further details: Selecting 'E' will result in 0/100 points for this indicator.

-Multiplier Low '
+Multiplier Low

-Indicator ID Dependent on: 00 9 Sub-section Stewardship: (Proxy) voting PRI Principle Type of indicator 1 00 04 Gateway to: N/A otewardship.
-(1 loxy) voting 2 CORE After voting has taken place, did your organisation and/or the external service provider(s) acting on your behalf, communicate the rationale for your voting decisions during the reporting year? onale for your (1) In cases where we abstained or voted against management recommendations (2) In cases where we ESG-related shareh (A) Yes, we publicly disclosed the rationale Add link(s): [Mandatory] (1) for all votes (2) for a majority of votes [Dropdown list] (1) for all votes (2) for a majority of votes (3) for a minority of votes (B) Yes, we privately communicated the rationale to the company [As above] [As above] (C) We did not publicly or privately communicate the rationale, or we did not track this information О 0 (D) Not applicable; we did not abstain or vote against management recommendations or ESG-related shareholder resolutions during the reporting year Explain why: [Mandatory free text: medium] O O Additional context to o your response(s :): [Voluntary free text: la irge]
+Indicator ID Dependent on: OO 9 Sub-section PRI Principle Type of indicator PGS 34 Gateway to: N/A Stewardship: (Proxy) voting 2 CORE After voting has taken place, did your organisation and/or the external service provider(s) acting on your behalf, communicate the rationale for your voting decisions during the reporting year?
+(1) In cases where we abstained or voted against management recommendations (2) In cases where we ESG-related shareh - (A) Yes, we publicly disclosed the rationale Add link(s): [Mandatory] [Dropdown list] (1) for all votes (2) for a majority of votes (3) for a minority of votes [Dropdown list] (1) for all votes (2) for a majority of votes (3) for a minority of votes (B) Yes, we privately communicated the rationale to the company [As above] [As above] (C) We did not public we did not track this ommunicate the rationale, or 0 С) ., or ESG-related sha n or vote against management areholder resolutions during e text: medium] Ο C) Additional context to your response(s): [Voluntary free text: large]